allenai/ai2thor/README.md

 ## Actions

 We currently provide the following API controlled actions.
 New actions such as turning on faucet or slicing a loaf of bread can be easily added to the API.
 Actions are defined in ```unity/Assets/Scripts/DiscreteRemoteFPSAgentController.cs```.
-Please refer to the [this page](http://ai2thor.allenai.org/tutorials/object-types) to check which objects are actionable.
+Please refer to [this page](http://ai2thor.allenai.org/tutorials/object-types) to check which objects are actionable.

 #### MoveAhead
 Move ahead in the amount of the grid size